Samagra-Development/Samagra-DevOps-Guide/src/setup.md

 - Initialize Docker Swarm - https://docs.docker.com/engine/reference/commandline/swarm_init/
   - Docker swarm needs an external overlay network to be created.
 Create a network named `application_default` in Docker - https://docs.docker.com/network/overlay/
 - Install ansible on Docker Swarm and Database servers - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
-- **Configure Jenkins**
-  - Setup Pipelines
-    - Go to `/home` location and clone the `<project>-devops` pipelines.
-For example, go to `/home` and clone https://github.com/Unified-Learner-Passbook/ULP-devops
-    - Create symbolic links to Jenkins jobs `ln -s /home/ulp-devops/jobs/ULP /var/lib/jenkins/jobs/`
-    - Set permissions `chown -R jenkins:jenkins jobs && chown -R jenkins:jenkins /var/lib/jenkins`
-    - Restart Jenkins - `systemctl restart jenkins`.
-You should be able to see all the Jobs on the Jenkins Dashboard.
-  - Setup environment variables in Jenkins
-    - Go to **Dashboard -> Manage Jenkins -> Configure System**
-    - Select environment variables checkbox and add `VAULT_ADDR_DEV` and `VAULT_TOKEN_DEV` with corresponding values you got while setting up Hashicorp Vault
-    - These variables are needed in the `deploy` jobs in the pipeline.
 - **Setup Docker Registry**
   - Use the following compose for private registry setup.
   ```